Kunakbaev/HashTableSpeedUp/README.md

 In this repository there are 3 branches:

-* master - the most simple and straightforward approach
+* [master](https://github.com/Kunakbaev/HashTableSpeedUp/tree/master) - the most simple and straightforward approach
-* strcmpImprovement - now there are 2 hash tables, usage of strcmp is significantly reduced
+* [strcmpImprovement](https://github.com/Kunakbaev/HashTableSpeedUp/tree/strcmpImprovment) - now there are 2 hash tables, usage of strcmp is significantly reduced
-* keySearchInListAndListImprovement - some kind of unrolling is done, now list node contains more than one key at once
+* [keySearchInListAndListImprovement](https://github.com/Kunakbaev/HashTableSpeedUp/tree/keySearchInListAndListImprovment) - some kind of unrolling is done, now list node contains more than one key at once
+* [asmMyStrcmpFunc](https://github.com/Kunakbaev/HashTableSpeedUp/tree/asmMyStrcmpFunc) - replaced libc **strcmp** function with my own, custom one, written on asm

 <h3>How hash table is actually used?</h3>
 <hr>